rosexw/cohort3-react-pokemon/README.md

 2. Create a folder with your first and last name (e.g. `arya-stark`)
 3. Run `create-react-app` in that folder.
 This is where your app will live.

+Run this code to a local web server with `npm run start`

 ### Assignment

 * Create a header component that should read `Gotta Fetch em all!` through props